 The selected optimization algorithm is the adaptative linear momentum.

-The following chart shows how the training and selection errors develop with the epochs during the training process.
+The following chart shows how training and selection errors develop with the epochs during training.
 The final values are training error = 0.593 NSE and selection error = 0.598 NSE.

 5. Model selection